PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Introduction

-\begin{itemize}[noitemsep, topsep=0pt] \item We present evidence that a system-level power scheduling approach can expose a higher ceiling for achievable energy efficiency than traditional layer-by-layer approaches, due to inter-layer coupling in power control decisions. \item We construct a problem formulation for a class of deadline-constrained, real-time, periodic DNN inference that incorporates fine-grained, low-power VLSI techniques and capabilities, sufficient to enable compiler direction and automated solvers for minimizing energy, mitigating the challenges of scale in fine-grained power orchestration. \item We evaluate a compiler-directed power orchestration framework across representative DNN workloads on a vertically integrated toolchain spanning the compiler, architecture, and VLSI implementation in a 40nm technology. \end{itemize}
+\begin{itemize}[noitemsep, topsep=0pt] \item We construct a problem formulation for a class of deadline-constrained, real-time, periodic DNN inference as a unified DVFS and power-gating control problem capturing detailed low-power VLSI constraints and cost-benefit tradeoffs. \item We develop a compiler-directed approach that automatically produces a near-minimal energy schedule for a problem formulation instance by integrating refinement with structured pruning to scale to a large combinatorial search space. \item We evaluate the complete compiler-directed power orchestration framework across representative DNN workloads on a vertically integrated toolchain spanning the compiler, architecture, and VLSI implementation in a 40nm technology. \end{itemize}

-To the best of our knowledge, we are the first to propose a unified problem formulation that jointly optimizes fine-grained DVFS and power gating under realistic VLSI constraints for deterministic edge AI inference workloads to automatically generate cycle-accurate, energy-optimized schedules.
-We hope that our studies lay the groundwork for future edge AI systems to realize the benefits of fine-grained power orchestration at large scale via automated compiler guidance.
+To the best of our knowledge, we are the first to propose constructing problem formulations of fine-grained power controls with detailed VLSI constraints and allowing solvers to automatically discover efficient schedules for deterministic edge AI inference, enabling the benefits of fine-grained DVFS and power gating at scale.
+We hope our work lays the groundwork for future edge AI systems to exploit fine-grained power control with compiler guidance.